ivin-titus/Text-Encryption/text_encryption_python/README.md

 2. **Graphical User Interface (GUI)**:
     - Run the script `cipher_app.py` to launch the graphical application.
     - Example command: `python cipher_app.py`.
+Note: Make sure you're on project folder and terminal is opened there

 3. **Import into Other Python Projects**:
     - You can import the functionality into other Python projects.